-Fighting/Striking faculty, staff, or other officials is defined as the deliberate use of substantial physical force toward a faculty member, staff member, or other school official when serious injury is caused or intended.
+Fighting/Striking faculty, staff, or other officials is defined as the deliberate use of DELETED THE WORD SUBSTANTIAL physical force toward a faculty member, staff member, or other school official when serious injury is caused or intended.

-- Consequences may include a one- to three-day or six- to ten-day district suspension, with a parent/ guardian conference. - Law enforcement officials may be notified by local school administration. - A referral may be made to Student Due Process (485-3335). - Referral to an alternative placement could be initiated. - Legal action will be initiated when appropriate.
+- Consequences may include a one- to three-day or six- to ten-day district suspension, with a parent/ guardian conference. - Law enforcement officials may be notified by local school administration. - A referral may be made to Student Relations (485-3335). - Referral to an alternative placement could be initiated in alignment with procedures outlined in "Offenses Where Alternative Placement may be Considered." - Legal action will be initiated when appropriate.